rising-star92/intents/README.md

 This repository demonstrates that for at least one intent classification dataset (banking77), the pretraining available in a widely distributed transformer model gets within ~ 1.7% of the accuracy available with extensive fine-tuning.
-The practical convenience of being able to use a community model very likely outweighs benefit of the extra accuracy that is obtained from the fine-tuning process.
+The practical convenience of being able to use a community model very likely outweighs the benefit of the extra accuracy that is obtained from the fine-tuning process.
 It is probably worth trying the approach used here whenever attempting a new intent classification task.

 The banking77 dataset is a standard benchmark for intent classification in dialogue.
 The strongest